-242 Chiara Cantale European Debate on Legal Paths for Migration Migration and Development, GLOPEM 2020 irregular migrants.
-The work is ongoing with several key countries, with 6 new arrangements agreed in the last two years alone (Afghanistan, Guinea, Bangladesh, Ethiopia, Gambia, and Ivory Cost).
+The EU has signed 17 Readmission Agreements since 2004, and negotiations are ongoing with an additional 6 countries (Belarus, Nigeria, Tunisia, China, Jordan, and Algeria).
+The EU has also stepped-up work to improve practical cooperation on readmission with countries of origin of irregular migrants.
+The work is ongoing with several key countries, with 6 new arrangements agreed in the last two years alone (Afghanistan, Guinea, Bangladesh, Ethiopia, Gambia, and Ivory Coast).
 Particular attention is being given to the EU 3 M's set of incentives related to the EURAs agreements: Money, Mobility, Market plus the Advanced status - prospect of accession to the European Union.